ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 ## Specification

-### Denylist file extension and locations
+### Denylist file extension, locations and order

 While not pertaining to the denylist format itself, we introduce the following conventions about denylist files when they are stored in the local filesystem:

 - Denylist files are named with the extension `.deny`.
 - Implementations should look in `/etc/ipfs/denylists/` and `$XDG_CONFIG_HOME/ipfs/denylists/` for denylist files.
 - Denylist files are processed in alphabetical order so that rules from later denylists override rules from earlier denylists on conflict.

 ### Denylist format